nderonsart/mlops_project/README.md

 The model used to predict the polarity of a review is a pipeline using a TF-IDF vectorizer with the french stopwords, and a LogisticRegression model.
 The pipeline is trained on the training set and evaluated on the validation set.
 The pipeline is then saved in an MLFlow server.

 ## MLFlow
 An MLFlow server is used to track the experiments and the models.
-The server is launched using the following command:
+The server is launched using the following command from your MLFlow folder:
 ```
 mlflow server
 ```